janeymunoz/crossword_generator/README.md

   - 15 x 15 (i.e., small)
   - 21 x 21 (i.e., large)
 * minimum word length: 3 letters
-* symmetry about the origin, or center, of the puzzle The repository includes an example of an output for each puzzle size, [small](xword_example_small.png) and [large](xword_example_large.png).
+* symmetry about the origin, or center, of the puzzle.

+The repository includes an example of an output for each puzzle size, [small](xword_example_small.png) and [large](xword_example_large.png).

 ## How to use it